 - Moral Event Horizon: Hinkle crosses this when he locks Frosty inside the greenhouse, thus allowing him to melt.

-Possibly even earlier when he douses Karen's campfire, which was the only thing between her and freezing to death.
+- Possibly even earlier when he douses Karen's campfire, which was the only thing between her and freezing to death.
 It's especially bad because he does so for no good reason.
-At least killing Frosty helped him achieve his goal of getting the hat back, but endangering the little girl achieves nothing.
+Just out of petty spite towards the girl for interfering with him.
+At least melting Frosty helped Hinkle achieve his goal of getting the hat back, but endangering a little girl's life achieves nothing.

-The worst part about Hinkle is, he wants the hat back solely because of greed, claiming he'd be "a billionaire magician" if he had it.
+- The worst part about Hinkle is, he wants the hat back solely because of greed, claiming he'd be "a billionaire magician" if he had it's very real magic at his side.
 That's kind of low.

 - Principal Pankley in Legend of Frosty in addition to orchestrating the obligatory Disney Death of Frosty in the movie, also put Walter in danger by having them skate on thin ice, and expresses a callous disregard about it to Walter.

 - Narm: Paul Frees' voices for some of the kids in the original version.
 While June Foray's voice for Karen fits her just fine, the blatant Vocal Dissonance in the boys makes it easy to see why it was redubbed.

 - Nightmare Fuel: More than one child has been traumatized when Professor Hinkle deliberately melts Frosty.
 Even worse when you realize Karen had to watch her friend melt.

 - In Winter Wonderland, when the cop swallows his whistle again, this time he appears to be legitimately choking on it, compared to the first special, where he was just comedically whistling as a result of swallowing.